ramalinga365/DevOps-Tool-Installer/README.md

 ## ⭐ Show Your Support

-🚀 **If this project helps you, please give it a STAR on GitHub!** ⭐
+If this project saved you time, consider giving it a ⭐ on GitHub!

 ![Follow Me](https://imgur.com/2j7GSPs.png)